R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/stack.rst

 Stack Indexes
 -------------

 Many API functions can arbitrarily refer to any element in the stack through an index.
-The stack indexes follow those conventions:
+The stack indexes follow these conventions:

 - 1 is the stack base
 - Negative indexes are considered an offset from top of the stack.
 For instance -1 is always the last item pushed to the stack